-Challenges against contracting authority decisions are allowed by the PCC (administrative) and by the PCAC (judicial).
+Challenges against contracting authority decisions are allowed by the PCC (administrative) and the PCAC (judicial).

-Administrative challenges need to be filed within 5 working days after the notification.
+Administrative challenges need to be filed within five working days after the notification.

-Judicial challenges need to be filed within 1 month for work, concession, supply and services contracts.
-If filed within 10 working days after the notification of an award decision it will be automatically suspended, including the implementation of the contract if it has been already executed.
+Judicial challenges need to be filed within one month for work, concession, supply and services contracts.
+If filed within 10 working days after the notification of an award decision, it will be automatically suspended, including the implementation of the contract if it has been already executed.
 The contracting authority and interested parties may ask the Judge to lift such automatic suspensive effect.
-It is possible also to challenge the tender documents and some interim decisions (like an exclusion).
+It is also possible to challenge the tender documents and some interim decisions (e.g. an exclusion).

-The PCAC also rules on judicial challenge to other types of contracts, but by application of general procedural rules, including general injunctions and remedies.
-The general rules allow for a challenge to be filed within 3 months of the notification of the decision.
+The PCAC also rules on judicial challenges to other types of contracts, but by the application of general procedural rules, including general injunctions and remedies.
+The general rules allow for a challenge to be filed within three months of the decision's notification.